Isaac0047/DiNN-framework-Stress-Prediction-for-Heterogeneous-Media/README.md

 ## Implementation
 In this repository, DiNN framework is implemented by Tensorflow.
 DiNN framwork contains two types of DiNN models: DiNN-N and DiNN-NC.
+For square and hexagonal packed composites, DiNN-N is used.
+For plate with circular cutout and hollow particle reinforced composite, DiNN-NC is used.

 ## Citation
 If you use our DiNN framework, please consider cite the paper: